klaytn/caver-js/README.md

 ## Getting Started

 If you want to run your own EN (Endpoint Node), see [EN Operation Guide](https://docs.klaytn.com/node/endpoint-node) to set up.
-You can also use Klaytn Public EN like below:
+You can connect EN like below:
 ```
 $ node
 > const Caver = require('caver-js')
-> const caver = new Caver('https://api.baobab.klaytn.net:8651/')
+> const caver = new Caver('http://localhost:8551/')
 ```
 **Note** The above example should be executed from the location where caver-js is installed, and the example is explained using [Node.js REPL](https://nodejs.org/api/repl.html#repl_the_node_js_repl).